Interfacing Ultrasonic Sensor with Raspberry Pi 4 GPIO

 Python code for interacting Raspberry Pi 4 with ultrasonic sensor HC-SR04

-Following is the code for interfacing the ultrasonic sensor with Raspberry pi 4.
+Following is the code for ultrasonic sensor interfacing with Raspberry Pi 4.

 #Raspberry Pi 4.0 code for interfacing with ultrasonic sensor